 5. Hose Them

-Use a spray nozzle on your hose and put it on a high setting to knock stink bugs off your plants.
-This DIY method may not kill them, but it will deter them for a while.
+Use a spray nozzle on your hose and put it on a high setting to get stink bugs off your plants.
+This DIY method may not kill them but will deter them for a while.

 6. Sticky Traps

 These make excellent stink bug traps!
-However, use them with caution, as they can catch beneficial insects as well.
+However, use them cautiously, as they can also catch beneficial insects.

-Use sticky traps to safeguard both your garden and house from a stink bug infestation.
+Use sticky traps to safeguard your garden and house from a stink bug infestation.

 Make a barrier around your garden.
-You can also place the traps around your window sill if the bugs are finding their way inside your home.
+If these insects enter your home, you can also place sticky traps around your windowsill.

 7. Neem Oil

-This natural pesticide can help control these stinky little bugs.
+This natural pesticide can help control stink bugs.
 It will also repel and/or kill other insect pests on your plants.

-To use neem oil for stink bugs, mix 2 teaspoons of the oil with 4 cups of water.
-Spray everywhere you find these critters.
+Mix two teaspoons of neem oil with 4 cups of water.
+Spray everywhere you find these stink bugs.

 8. Diatomaceous Earth (DE)

 Diatomaceous earth is an excellent remedy to get rid of stink bugs organically.
-Sprinkle it at the base of the plants and on the leaves.
+Sprinkle the product at the base of the plants and on the leaves.

 Alternatively, make a homemade stink bug killer spray by mixing one part DE with four parts water.
-Add it to a spray bottle and use it to coat your plants and the bugs you spot.
+Add it to a spray bottle and use it to spray your plants and the stink bugs you spot.

 You can also use food-grade diatomaceous earth to get rid of stink bugs in your house.
-It will dehydrate and kill the critters.
+Once they come into contact with it, it will dehydrate and kill them.

 9. Eliminate Weeds

-Most stink bugs will also feed on weeds and grasses, so eliminating these plants will cut out a major part of their diet.
+Most stink bugs will also feed on weeds and grasses, so eliminating these plants will eliminate a significant part of their diet.

 10. Garlic Spray